insom/website/_posts/2014/2014-07-23-how-i-backup.md

 Everything on the [Microserver][2] is periodically backed up to other disks in the same server.
 Rather than RAID (which I don&rsquo;t need, as my SLA with my wife and kids is &ldquo;no nines&rdquo;), I use three disks in my [Microserver][2] as an original and two copies.

-Everything good on the [Microserver][2] runs inside an [LXC container][11], which is stored in an LVM logical volume, and backed up from outside of the container.
+Everything good on the [Microserver][2] runs inside an LXC container, which is stored in an LVM logical volume, and backed up from outside of the container.
 The minimal Debian install for the host runs off a USB pen and changes infrequently.
 I have a second USB pen with this install on it, in case the flash dies.

 Because `beta` is downloaded to the [Microserver][2], it is now present on four disks total.
 Because `play` is a container on [Microserver][2], its [git-annex][6] install is also copied to another two disks.
 (10 copies of that iPhone photo, now).